-We also find that the actual price adjustment processes are substantially more complex construct than the existing literature recognizes.
-This shortcoming is true not only to the macroeconomic literature, but also to the industrial organization.
-The primary reason for this complexity is the fact that the company has to assess and decide on the optimality of the prices of 8,000 different products.
+We also find that the actual price adjustment processes in the company studied are substantially more complex than the existing literature recognizes.
+This shortcoming appears not only in the macroeconomic literature, but also in the literature on industrial organization.
+The primary reason for the complexity is the fact that the company has to assess and decide on the optimality of the prices of 8,000 different products.
 Another aspect of this complexity, however, is the fact that during its assessment of these prices it has to consider also the products' relative prices.
-This is especially true in light of the fact that many of the company's customers buy hundreds and sometimes even thousands of different products, and they will certainly be sensitive to the relative prices of the products they buy from the same company.
+This is especially true in view of the fact that many of the company's customers buy hundreds and sometimes even thousands of different products, and they will certainly be sensitive to the relative prices of the products they buy from the same company.
 Thus, the importance of relative prices is another dimension of the complexity of the price adjustment process the company faces.
-Another contributing factor is the fact that the company we study seems to act as a true price-setter as opposed to price-taker.
+Another contributing factor is the fact that the company we study seems to act as a true price setter as opposed to price taker.
 The company chooses when and how to adjust prices, and negotiates these with its customers.

-Further, the magnitudes of various price adjustment costs that we find suggest a ranking of their importance, which is not in line with the existing theoretical literature.
-For example, the overwhelming majority of studies that incorporate price adjustment costs, typically model these costs as a fixed (or "menu") cost.
-While some authors (see, for example, Sheshinski and Weiss, 1977 and 1992) have emphasized the conceptual difference between physical costs of price adjustment and managerial decision costs, usually no such distinction is made at the actual modeling level.
+Further, the magnitudes of various price adjustment costs that we find suggest a ranking of their importance which is not in line with the existing theoretical literature.
+For example, the overwhelming majority of studies that incorporate price adjustment costs model these costs as a fixed (or menu) cost.
+Although some authors (see, for example, Sheshinski & Weiss, 1977, 1992) have emphasized the conceptual difference between physical costs of price adjustment and managerial decision costs, usually no such distinction is made at the actual modeling level.
 Mankiw and Reis (2002) explicitly model these managerial decision costs of price adjustment and their effects on the Phillips curve relationships, and suggest that macroeconomists need to think more broadly about the frictions that impede price adjustment.
 Our work suggests that this is a promising research direction.

-Finally, our evidence suggests some issues that fit less well in existing economic theories.
+Finally, our evidence suggests some issues that do not fit well into existing economic theories.
 Over the course of our studies, we found that pricing activities are deeply embedded in existing social structures.
 We conclude by suggesting that we need to better understand the interaction between these social structures and the process of adjusting prices.
-Changes in pricing and pricing processes are socially negotiated (Zbaracki and Bergen, 1998).
+Changes in pricing and pricing processes are socially negotiated (Zbaracki, 2003).
 For example, the customer reactions that we identified are embedded in existing patterns of relationships.
 These patterns of interactions shape understandings of both price and pricing practices.
 In order to change prices, managers must take into account the existing social structure and the way that it shapes how people think about both price level and the pricing processes.
 Many of the costs of adjustment occur because the understandings of the participants in the pricing process are so deeply anchored in the existing social structure.
 These social dimensions offer a promising direction for future research and may hold the key to more effective models of adjustment costs and processes.